-Stakeholder Description of Consultation Summary of Comments Tahmoor Coal Response On 1 April 2022, EMM provided the draft Heritage Management Plan for RAP review and feedback.
+Stakeholder Description of Consultation Summary of Comments Tahmoor Coal Response Registered Aboriginal Parties EMM Heritage Consultants, on behalf of Tahmoor Coal, sent a letter via email on 17 January 2022 to 29 Registered Aboriginal Parties (RAPs) (refer to the Heritage Management Plan for a list of RAPs) to inform them of the upcoming Heritage Management Plan scope.
+The Kamilaroi Yankuntjatjara Working Group provided interim feedback stating that the rockshelter Teatree Hollow 2013.1 was of high cultural value, further investigation of the site was needed, and options for protective measures be considered.
+Cubbitch Barta also responded during this period reiterating the high cultural value of the rockshelter and advocated for the site's protection.
+EMM and Tahmoor considered options to address this feedback through developing site management measures with a focus on archaeologically investigating the rockshelter.
+This was done with the aim to provide a positive cultural heritage output by contributing to Aboriginal archaeology of the local area.
+On 1 April 2022, EMM provided the draft Heritage Management Plan for RAP review and feedback.
 This version included options for ochre pigmentation sampling and test excavation in the draft Heritage Management Plan.
 Through further consultation during the draft HMP period, it was determined that archaeological test excavation was the most appropriate method to pursue to wholistically address RAP feedback gathered during the HMP consultation process.
 The Heritage Management Plan provide details about the proposed test excavation, as well as further detail regarding consultation with RAPs during the preparation of this Extraction Plan.
 A further draft of the Heritage Management Plan, along with details of a test excavation methodology for the rockshelter with art and stone artefacts was also provided to RAPs on 19 April 2022.
 Landowners of private property within the LW S1A-S6A Study Area Letters of consultation were sent to all landowners of private property within the LW S1A-S6A Study Area on 24 August 2021 informing residents of upcoming first and second workings.
 These letters included a Resident Information Pack and information about LW S1A-S6A, as well as an offer to landowners for the completion of a Pre-Mining Inspection.
 Responses to this correspondence have been received with requests for PMIs.
 PMIs have been scheduled where requested.
 Going forward, Tahmoor Coal will conduct regular consultation with landowners / occupiers in the Study Area as LW S1A commences and during extraction of LW S1A-S6A.
 This will include consultation via letter box drops and door knocking.
 A Community Drop-In session was held on 28 July 2022 at the Bargo Community Hall.
 Tahmoor Coal is currently in the process of consulting with built feature owners in the Study Area for the preparation of management plans for each individual built feature and will monitor and manage potential impacts to built features in accordance with these management plans.